peterfeifanchen/Website/about.md

 As one of my friend puts it, this blog of my running stream of consciousness on topics in economics, computer science and society may potentially burn most of my social capital.
 However, I believe dissident ideas are what have always pushed the  world forward.
-If certain posts makes you angry, I invite you to ask yourself why, instead of spreading that anger.
+If certain posts make you angry, I invite you to ask yourself why, instead of spreading that anger.
 Further, if you feel deeply offended by the content of some posts, I highly recommend that you periodically look in the mirror and make attempts at laughing at yourself.
 Given that a blog is a function that etches living ideas onto static vessels, and the fact that